-The main goals of weight-loss surgery are to:
+The main goals of metabolic and weight-loss surgery are to:

-• Help the patient achieve a more normal weight
+• Help the patient achieve a healthier weight

 • Extend life expectancy and quality of life

-• Improve the patient’s self-image and psychological health
+• Improve the patient’s self-image, confidence and psychological health

 The gastric bypass works in several ways: First, it creates a much smaller receptacle for food, preventing you from overeating.
 Second, because it bypasses a section of intestine, it reduces the intestinal area that absorbs nutrients and calories.
 Third, this surgery alters the stomach and intestinal hormones, reducing hunger and helping to fix diabetes in many people.
 Based on current research, this is the best weight loss surgery option for people with diabetes.